Nandinisaagar/Nandinisaagar/README.md

 <p align="center">
     <img width="400" src="https://github.com/Nandinisaagar/Test/blob/main/hey.gif">
 </p>
 Undergrad at IIT(BHU), Varanasi.
 Admirer of new technologies and tech enthusiast.
-I consider myself as a highly inquisitive person who wants to learn everything about subject that has captured my interest.
+I consider myself as a highly inquisitive person who wants to learn everything about the subject that has captured my interest.
 Apart from being a computer buff, I enjoy bingeing on shows.
 Am currently working on improving my tech stack and revisiting things I've already completed, also am learning mern stack and next.Js.

 ### :star: My Github Activity Stats: